 There should be zero rust or sediment on the base plate.
 If you are unsure, use an old cloth to see if it causes any stains.
 If your iron experiences a sediment build up, trying running a 50/50 solution of vinegar and distilled water through the steamer function to fully clean it.

 How do you identify a quality iron?
 A well built baseplate – this is where the magic happens on the iron.
 Look for something that is smooth and solid.
 There are generally three options for soleplates - solid steel, cast iron and titanium coated.
 You find these on reasonably priced irons but don’t go below £25 as manufacturers tend to use poor quality material to keep costs low.
 Low quality baseplates do not clean as well and do not distribute heat evenly.
 Certain cotton fabrics require a high heat to reform their shape so using a higher quality iron can cut your ironing time in half.

 A high quality iron will have more efficient steam delivery through the garment.
 Hot moisture from the steam smooths out the toughest of wrinkles with minimal work required.
 A good steam iron can slash dry cleaning costs significantly.
 If you can reduce the amount of effort to iron by choosing a great, quality iron you no longer see it as a chore.

 High Quality Tapered Fit Shirt

 We can only recommend using the very best shirt in your wardrobe.
-That being the Tapered Fit shirt - check out why here
+That being the Tapered Fit Shirt.

 To minimise wrinkles.
 Remove your shirt from the dryer as soon as possible.
 Note the care label inside the shirt garment.
 This is generally on the inside waist of the shirt.
 The label shows an iron symbol with dots.
 This indicates the heat level the iron should be for the fabric (and if the shirt can be ironed)